Biden administration pledges 'safe passage' for Americans in Afghanistan after withdrawal deadline - KESQ

 Sullivan’s comments come as the US drawdown of troops from the country continues ahead of Tuesday’s deadline and as evacuations continue at a slower pace.
 Evacuation efforts are also hampered by possible threats from ISIS-K after a terrorist attack killed 13 US service members and at least 170 others outside the airport on Thursday.

+Secretary of State Antony Blinken said Sunday during an interview with ABC’s “This Week” that the Biden administration is still working to evacuate American citizens from Afghanistan who have indicated to the US that they want to leave.
+He also said the US will not have a diplomatic presence in the country after Tuesday, adding that the administration will remain engaged diplomatically in the region but that reopening the embassy in Kabul will depend on the Taliban’s behavior “in the weeks and months ahead.”

+“We’re also working very closely with dozens of countries that are similarly situated that have a strong interest in making sure that people can continue to have freedom of travel to leave Afghanistan if they choose,” he said.
+“And working in close collaboration with those countries, we’re going to find ways to ensure that freedom of travel is meaningful.”

-On Sunday, the White House announced that about 2,900 people had been evacuated from Kabul from 3 a.m.
+Earlier Sunday, the White House had announced that about 2,900 people had been evacuated from Kabul from 3 a.m.
 ET Saturday to 3 a.m.
 ET Sunday.
 Those evacuations were carried out by 32 US military flights that carried approximately 2,200 evacuees and nine coalition flights that carried 700 people.

+The US has evacuated or facilitated the evacuation of about 111,900 people overall since August 14, according to a White House official.

 The-CNN-Wire

-Note: This story has been updated with further developments.